DocuSign alternative

 Can my clients upload signed documents into DokuTrak?

 Yes.
 If you send your client a document via DocuSign for signature, the signed copy comes back to you via DocuSign.
-If separately you need the client to upload other documents (IDs, tax forms, pay stubs), use a DokuTrak Magic Link for those.
+If separately you need the client to upload other documents (IDs, tax forms, pay stubs), use a DokuTrak no-account upload link for those.
 Your client never has to juggle two portals — DocuSign is for signing, DokuTrak is for uploading.

 Is DokuTrak cheaper than DocuSign?

 For a firm of one or two users, DocuSign Business plans and DokuTrak are in similar monthly ranges.
-The difference shows up as your firm grows: DokuTrak stays at $49/month flat regardless of team size, while DocuSign scales by seat.
-A 10-person firm pays DokuTrak $49/month total; the equivalent DocuSign plan typically starts around $450/month at the Business Pro tier.
+The difference shows up as your firm grows: DokuTrak stays at $79/month Solo regardless of team size, while DocuSign scales by seat.
+A 10-person firm pays DokuTrak $79/month Solo total; the equivalent DocuSign plan typically starts around $450/month at the Business Pro tier.

 How long does it take to switch from DocuSign?

 For document collection workflows specifically, under an hour.
-Export any active request templates from DocuSign, recreate them in DokuTrak, send your first Magic Link.
+Export any active request templates from DocuSign, recreate them in DokuTrak, send your first no-account upload link.
 You keep DocuSign for signature and move only the collection workflows.
 Most firms make the transition over a single week of new requests without disrupting in-flight matters.

 Is DokuTrak secure enough for regulated industries?

-AES-256 encryption at rest, TLS 1.3 in transit, EU-hosted in Paris (not US), full audit log on every action, GDPR-compliant data retention.
+AES-256 encryption at rest, TLS 1.3 in transit, full audit log on every action, documented data retention and deletion policies.
+Note: hosted in Paris, France.
 Not HIPAA-compliant currently.
 Security documentation available on request under NDA.
 Detail at /security.

 Can I export my collected documents if I leave DokuTrak?

 Yes.
 Every request can be exported as a zip file with all documents, the intake checklist, and the full audit log.
 You have 30 days after cancellation to export.
-After that, all data is deleted within 90 days per GDPR retention policy.
+After that, all data is deleted within 90 days per our data retention policy.

 Ready to switch from DocuSign?